Recruiting Now For Mental Health Peer Mentors!

 We developed this role after speaking to a number of universities and employers in the mental health sector about what they were looking for most in a future applicant.
 They all agreed that any hands-on experience in the sector would push an applicant to the top of their list, but if they also had experience of leadership or mentoring that would be a huge advantage.
 Get a head start on the competition by working hard, but in paradise.

-We are currently recruiting Peer Mentors for our October, November and December Sri Lanka teams, but we have opportunities year round.
+We are currently recruiting Peer Mentors for our December, 2017 and January to August, 2018 Sri Lanka teams.
 Please complete a short application form here if you’d like to apply and successful applicants will be invited for an interview.